Zany80/x86-to-z80/readme.md

 I'm currently exploring different options.
 Some thoughts:

-- is i386 to z80 assembly an relatively easy conversion? or is, let's say a MIPS to z80 conversion easier (suggested since MIPS CPUs have fewer registers, _appearently_ no flag-registers with sounds like a plus for translation).
+- is i386 to z80 assembly an relatively easy conversion? or is, let's say a MIPS to z80 conversion easier (suggested since MIPS CPUs have fewer registers and _appearently_ no flag-registers which sounds like a plus for translation).
 However, that could also mean that the code would get optimized for memory-access operations instead of using registers.
 - Going further along those lines, would it not be better to just have an LLVM backend for the z80 ?
 That way the code gets optimized of the amount of registers that the z80 actually HAS :)
 - I'm currently reading up on how a LLVM backend is constructed at http://jonathan2251.github.io/lbd/llvmstructure.html